kulisingh/devops-test/README.md

 * Add proper error handling to the the shell scripts running in jenkins
 * I made the triggered Prod deployment pipeline script a proper pipeline (where as the ECS build wasn't) so we could store the jenkinsfile in the repo and call it (rather than inline), but I didn't get round to it.
 It is has been added to the repo for reference

+### Notes on the solution

+The solution demonstrates the following devops principles:
+* A high degree of automation: the base cloud environment, and the service which is deployed is all scripted using cloudformation and cli commands
+* The code is fairly simple and easy to change
+* CI/CD principles are exhibited - the Prod build is automatically triggered when changes are pushed up
+* The target environment is load balanced across availability zones

+### Notes on further improvemnts

+With time I would demonstrate:

+* Create multiple environment pipelines, maybe a dev to deploy just to a single docker container too
+* Using a standardise process with different environment variables for each environment
+* The above would allow the SDLC to run in a repeatable and consistent manner, ensuring that we have thoroughly tested the same code all the way to production (docker helps with this too)
+* Have all the jenkins confiuguration as code too